brmson/dataset-sts/models/README.md

 You are encouraged to contribute more strong models, especially if you publish a paper on them with the help of this repository.

+Performance of the models on individual tasks are listed in the tasks respective READMEs.

 Model API
 ---------